 This number can also be change from your settings page.

 Different hosts use different limits.
 Please consult your host’s documentation or support to find this out.
-For example, SiteGround for its StartUp and GrowBig WordPress hosting plans is having a limit of 400 emails sent per hour (hover over “Email” row texts to find this out).
+For example, SiteGround for its StartUp and GrowBig WordPress hosting plans is having a limit of 400 emails sent per hour (hover over “Email” row texts to find this out), while GoGeek is having a limit of 800 emails sent per hour.

 All emails, sent are using built-in function